Manuel-3/Manuel-3.github.io/docs/common-errors.md

 article: true
 ---

+**THIS GUIDE IS FOR FIGURA ALPHA!
+SHOWN ERRORS AND CODE MIGHT NOT BE THE SAME FOR BETA OR NEWER VERSIONS!**

 This list aims to help lua beginners understand error messages and learn how to fix them.

 # attempt to index ? (a nil value)